victorcalarasu/MPP/README.md

 # MPP

+The application manages books, clients and rentals for a bookstore.

 Lab 2-4
 design the solution for your problem using a CASE tool (use cases, class diagram, sequence diagram for each use case) use feature driven development